Magdeburg

 After World War II, the city belonged to the German Democratic Republic from 1949 to 1990.
 Since then, many new construction projects have been implemented and old buildings have been restored.
 Magdeburg celebrated its 1,200th anniversary in 2005.

-Magdeburg is situated on Autobahn 2 and Autobahn 14, and hence is at the connection point of Eastern Europe (Berlin and beyond) with Western Europe, as well as the north and south of Germany.
-For the modern city, the most significant industries are: machine industry, healthcare industry, mechanical engineering, environmental technology, circular economy, logistics, culture industry, wood industry and information and communications technology.
+Magdeburg is on Autobahn 2 and Autobahn 14, connecting Eastern and Western Europe as well as northern and southern Germany.
+Significant industries include machines, healthcare, mechanical engineering, environmental technology, circular economy, logistics, culture, wood and information and communications technology.

 There are numerous cultural institutions in the city, including the Theater Magdeburg and the Museum of Cultural History.
 The city is also the location of two universities, the Otto von Guericke University Magdeburg and the Magdeburg-Stendal University of Applied Sciences.
 Provided by Wikipedia